agonzalezjr/sudokupy/README.md

 Taking Python and GitHub out for a test drive ...

-Based on the ideas described here: http://norvig.com/sudoku.html but with some (unnecessary!) classes thrown in to learn the language's features.
+Based on the ideas described here: http://norvig.com/sudoku.html but with some (probably unnecessary) classes thrown in to learn the language's features.

 This is not about performance.
-There are other good repos out there for that :)
+There are other good repos out there for that, but it doesn't do so bad either :)